Does your pet show signs of less-than-optimal digestive health, such as occasional abdominal discomfort and gas, occasional bad breath, or vomiting?

 What Happens When Your Pet Lacks Sufficient Digestive Enzymes

-What happens if your pet doesn’t have enough enzymes in his digestive track?
+What happens if your pet doesn’t have enough enzymes in his digestive tract?

 First, his body robs critical metabolic enzymes from other important tasks, such as immune function, as digestion of food reigns as a high-priority, survival activity.